maitlandmarshall/MIFCore/README.md

 }
 ```

-MIFCore will attempt to retrieve the configured `InstrumentationKey` property from the `settings.json` file and instantiate a [Microsoft.ApplicationInsights.TelemetryClient](https://docs.microsoft.com/en-us/dotnet/api/microsoft.applicationinsights.telemetryclient?view=azure-dotnet) for use with an [IServerFilter](https://docs.hangfire.io/en/latest/extensibility/using-job-filters.html).
+MIFCore will attempt to retrieve the configured `InstrumentationKey` property from the `settings.json` file and instantiate a [Microsoft.ApplicationInsights.TelemetryClient](https://docs.microsoft.com/en-us/dotnet/api/microsoft.applicationinsights.telemetryclient?view=azure-dotnet) that operates alongside a global  [IServerFilter](https://docs.hangfire.io/en/latest/extensibility/using-job-filters.html).
 This filter will track an event or exception in the telemetry client each time a job is executed and will provide the following information:

 * Event Name/Description
 * Application name